vastopol/revCC/README.md

 # revCC

-reverse compiler for MIPS assembly to C
+Decompiler for MIPS assembly to C like pseduocode

-* MIPS
+* MARS vs SPIM
   * Mars assembler 4.4 is a lightweight interactive development environment (IDE) for programming in MIPS assembly language, intended for educational-level use with Patterson and Hennessy's Computer Organization and Design.

-MARS vs SPIM

-etc...
+resources etc...

 * https://www.assemblylanguagetuts.com/mips-assembly-data-types/
 * https://stackoverflow.com/questions/34098596/assembly-files-difference-between-a-s-asm